Last updated on November 5, 2019

 One Octave Rinse and Repeat

 Another trick I’d encourage you to use is to work in one octave at a time in a similar way to how we learn scales with the 2 Position Scale System, which gives you a logical way to link up one-octave patterns without getting lost.
-Check out the tutorial if you haven’t used it before, the idea here being to get away from the use of the standard box shapes.
-Whatever you play in one octave can and should be repeated in the next, the good thing about the 2 Position Scale patterns being that they repeat in a logical way all over the fretboard.
+Whatever you play in one octave can and should be repeated in the next, the good thing about the 2 Position Scale Patterns being that they repeat in a logical way all over the fretboard.